willdavidson05/almanack/src/almanac/garden-circle/contributing.md

 ### Linting

-[pre-commit](https://pre-commit.com/) automatically checks all work added to this repo.
+[pre-commit](https://pre-commit.com/) automatically checks all work added to this repository.
 We implement these checks using [GitHub Actions](https://docs.github.com/en/actions).
 Pre-commit can work alongside your local [git with git-hooks](https://pre-commit.com/index.html#3-install-the-git-hook-scripts)
 After [installing pre-commit](https://pre-commit.com/#installation) within your development environment, the following command performs the same checks: